 Once we were aligned on the objectives and the improvements we wanted to add to the application, I began the prototyping phase.

+As I was the first internal product designer and since this was my first project on the app, I had to start by implementing the current (control) designs of the app in the design tool Figma.
 The agency that had created the Minimum Viable Product did not provide us with all the designs and it was important to me that we kept the original version in the design files to track the application’s evolution over time and justify each change.

 I also had to gradually establish a design system to facilitate long-term design and ensure all designs remained consistent and correct some accessibility issues, such as poor color-contrast.